Taimisson/Taimisson/README.md

 - 👋 Hi, I’m @Taimisson
 - 👀 I’m interested in learning new programming languages
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python, R, SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...